-(1) Kingdom that Alexander the Great ruled, to the north of classical Greece.
-ANSWER: Kingdom of Macedon (accept Macedonia) (2) Tutor of Alexander, a student of Plato.
+- (1) Kingdom that Alexander the Great ruled, to the north of classical Greece. - ANSWER: Kingdom of Macedon (accept Macedon ia) - (2) Tutor of Alexander, a student of Plato.

-ANSWER: Aristotle (3) Empire to the east that Alexander the Great conquered.
-It used a system of local government called satrapies.
-ANSWER: Persian Empire (or Achaemenid Empire) (4) Rival leader of that empire, who was killed after Alexander won at Gaugamela.
-ANSWER: Darius III (prompt on Darius; do not accept Darius the Great) (5) His horse, whom he later named a city after.
+ANSWER: Aristotle (3) Large pachyderms he fought against at the Hydaspes River which Hannibal also employed.
+ANSWER: Elephants - (4) Empire to the east that Alexander the Great conquered.
+It used a system of local government called satrapies. - ANSWER: Persian Empire (or Achaemenid Empire) - (5) Rival leader of that empire, who was killed after Alexander won at Gaugamela. - ANSWER: Darius III (prompt on Darius; do not accept Darius the Great) - (6) His mother, whose womb was legendarily struck by a thunderbolt before Alexander's birth ANSWER: Olympias (7) His horse, whom he later named a city after.

 ANSWER: Bucephalus

-(6) Decisive victory for Alexander in 333 fought near the northeastern tip of the Mediterranean.
+(8) Decisive victory for Alexander in 333 fought near the northeastern tip of the Mediterranean.
 ANSWER: Battle of Issus

+ANSWER: Dattle 01 1550

 The Bubonic Plague

 Name the...